MicrosoftDocs/power-platform/power-platform/guidance/coe/admin-tasks-component.md

 Follow the steps describing how to [set up and configure](setup-admin-tasks-component.md) the Power Platform Administration Planning component.

 ## Update the admin task data

 The dashboard and insights this solution provides derive from admin task data that you interact with via the Admin Tasks app.
-Launch the Admin Tasks app to manage the task list.<!-- Would be good to provide guidance on how often to review and update the data-->
+Launch the Admin Tasks app to manage the task list.
+Try to review task metadata frequently (monthly or quarterly) so that the dashboard accurately represents data.

 The table below describes the fields used to define a task: